 Too Much Oil or Too Little Oil in Your Toro Mower

 Too much oil in your Toro lawn mower can cause your engine to smoke and die while mowing.
 The smoke can clog your air filter causing your engine to look elsewhere for air.
-Too much oil in your lawn mower can cause significant damage including internal engine damage and the possibility of having to replace your engine.

 Too little oil in your Toro mower will cause additional friction in the engine that can cause your engine to overheat and die.